solo-io/workshops/gloo-portal/README.md

   namespace: default
 spec:
   domains:
-    - api.mycompany.corp
+    - api.mycompany.corp # the domain name where the API will be exposed
   displayInfo:
     description: This environment is meant for developers to deploy and test their APIs.
     displayName: Development
-  basePath: /ecommerce
+  basePath: /ecommerce # a global basepath for our APIs
-  apiProducts:
+  apiProducts: # we will select our APIProduct using a selector and the 2 version of it
     - namespaces:
       - "*"
       labels: